BRosenblatt/OhHellScoreKeepingApp/README.md

 Each player is assigned an avatar generated from the [DiceBear API](https://www.dicebear.com/styles/identicon/).
 The player names themselves are used to generate and retrieve the images.

 ### *Enter player bids*
 Enter the bid for each player.
-Only integers are accepted, with a max of 2 digits.
+Only integers are accepted, with a maximum of 2 digits.

-The total number of bids entered cannot equal the hand size.
+**Note**: *The total number of bids entered cannot equal the hand size.
 For example, if the hand size is 5, the sum of the bids cannot equal 5.
-In this scenario, an alert will appear and will instruct you to enter a different bid in the last bid field.
+In this scenario, an alert will appear to instruct you to enter a different bid in the last player/bid field.
+You cannot proceed until the bid has been updated*

 After you finish playing a round, use the segmented control to indicate who won their bid.